Three suspected militants killed in drone strike in Yemen

-The U.S.-allied country which shares a long border with Saudi Arabia has been racked by lawlessness and violence since 2011, when mass protests forced veteran strongman Ali Abdullah Saleh to step down.
+The U.S.-allied country which shares a long border with Saudi Arabia has been raked by lawlessness and violence since 2011, when mass protests forced veteran strongman Ali Abdullah Saleh to step down.

 The suspects were hit as they were traveling in a car in al Jawf province, the officials said, adding that a local al Qaeda leader, identified as Ali Saleh Jraim, was among those killed.